niko-j/movesense-offline-configurator/README.md

 ## Compiling

-Make sure you have the firmware repository cloned into the same directory as this project (the protocol directory is symbolically linked), or copy over the `src/protocol` from the firmware into the root of the repository.

 Either open the project in Qt Creator and build it or use CMake as in the following example.

 ```sh